joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 if ($instance instanceof BoolAcces) {
   print "Instance implements BoolAcces";

   if (! $instance->toBool()) {
     print "BoolAcces interface method returns false";

   }
 }
 ```

-First we ensure the method is implemented (if implemented this could be inferred by PHP).
-Then we explicitly call the method by way of added syntax.
+First, we ensure the method is implemented (this check could be performed by PHP).

+Second, we explicitly call the method by way of added syntax.
 If the `BoolAccess` interface is not implemented in this scenario, the same PHP Error we use now would be displayed.

 ## Personal use

 Calling a method that returns a `bool` that is the result of some calculation is something I do quite often.
-Being able to let the instance to determine its own default boolean value and return its own calculated value, with no extra steps from me, could allow something like the following (again, totally contrived and not very practical - maybe I'll look through my code for simple live examples).
+Being able to let the instance determine its own boolean value and return that value, with no extra steps from me, means I, as the developer, don't need to maintain as much knowledge about the class and could allow something like the following (again, totally contrived and not very practical - maybe I'll look through my code for simple live examples).

 ```php
 class MySomething